 If you meet all of these requirements, we should talk about the costs involved in bringing a skilled migrant worker into your business.
 There are costs for each employee, but compared to the cost of losing business due to not have the skills available, the costs are manageable.
 It is also worth considering that bringing in more than one worker at a time can provide cost efficiencies.

-The cost associated with migrant recruitment include the extras specific to this type of recruitment, but otherwise are in line with the cost of local recruitment, and in almost every case a sound investment.
+There are one or two additional costs specific to this type of recruitment but costs otherwise are in line with the cost of local recruitment.
+In almost every case, off shore recruitment is a sound investment.
 Employees from the Philippines are very engaged in their work and are very productive.
 They get along with most people and are happy to be working in New Zealand.
-They stay in a job for longer, and do not become restless as many other cultures do.
+Filipinos stay in a job for longer than New Zealanders as a rule and do not become restless as many other cultures do.
 Often (although not always) you will be recruiting a slightly more mature person who contributes well in many unexpected ways.

 Costs include the one-off payment to the Philippines Government Agency (POEA), the Working Visa (which can only be obtained through POEA) and recruitment agency costs.
 Where a recruitment agency such as RecruitNZ is used, the follow-up HR processes are included, as is the position description, candidate screening and the 90-day review.
 You will be free to carry on running your business - and, importantly, you will have a fully resourced business - meaning you are able to take on more projects and contracts.

 Here is a summary of how overseas recruitment works

 We partner with Government accredited agencies in the Philippines to recruit specific roles in order to comply 100% with requirements.
 If you’d like us to recruit for you, we would like to meet you to find out more details and to discuss the process in more detail.

 Our overseas recruitment partners initially identify a candidate short-list.
 From there, we start the process of collecting CVs and candidate screening.